CankayaUniversity/ceng-407-408-2022-2023-Turkish-ChatBot-System-for-Cankaya-University-using-Artificial-Intelligence/README.md

 **Cankaya University Mobile App:**

-- Click the link for download the apk (https://drive.google.com/drive/folders/1VGehmT-DJ5Dh4L5-lgleRiVabBoPGXOi?usp=sharing)
+- Click the link for download the apk (SOON)

 ### Usage Examples: